danielch1/mlops_project/reports/README.md

 ---
 Student 12693911 Daniel C.
 Set up the github repository.
+Set up project structure using CookieCutter.
 Created the Issues and the Kanban Board.
-Created the Hydra integration for hyperparameters being managed in a config file.
+Created the Hydra integration for hyperparameters being managed by a config file.
 Integrated pre-commit hooks.
-Set up the google cloud project and google account for being able to work cooperatively on the project.
-Moved the model training to the cloud by creating a cloud VM.
-Implemented automatic Dockerimage creation in the cloud.
+Tried to set up DVC (twice).
+Set up the Google Cloud Project and google account for being able to work cooperatively on the project.
+Set up Google Storage.
+Set up automated docker image build based on a GitHub repository push.
+Moved model training to a cloud VM that saves the trained model to a project bucked.
+Set up System Monitoring of the deplyed model.
+Set up Model Performance Monitoring by using symulated batches of data and Cloud Functions.
+Set up automatical authentication using .env files and secrets to get WandB working on all platforms.
+Run an experimient to optimize Data Loading using Distributed Data Loading.
+Set up Github actions for code formatting check and running tests.

 Student 12694510 Lennart M.
 Created the source code for data preprocessing and dataset creation from the raw images.
 Creating Config and Hydra integration for image transformation via .yaml files.
 Setting up the CI on github actions and writing unit tests.
 Writing the Inference/prediction functionality and deploying it locally as well as in the cloud.
 Additionally created the Datadrift detection functionality deployed in the cloud.
 Implemented Profiling into the training loop.